 Cut skin into small squares roughly 1" x 1".
 Each one of these squares will become a singular rind.
 This process is harder than it looks - pork skin is VERY tough and best cut with sanitary kitchen shears.

 Boil water in a pot sized to accommodate your skin squares.
 Add skins carefully once water is boiling.
+Let the skins boil for about one hour.

 After skins have been boiled, pour out water and allow them to cool down and place in refrigerator for 4 hours or longer.
 This will solidify the layer of fat beneath the skin.